 Last night, I called Travelocity and was told they would get back to me in a few hours by phone.
 They did not.
 I have always been happy with Travelocity’s service — until now.
 Why is this such a problem?
 Travelocity has a guarantee.
 Is it asking too much for them to honor it? — Steven Estrella, Fort Washington, Pa.

-Answer: You qualified for Travelocity’s price guarantee, which promises a $50 coupon and up to $500 back if you find a “qualifying” lower rate up until the day before you check in.
+You qualified for Travelocity’s price guarantee, which promises a $50 coupon and up to $500 back if you find a “qualifying” lower rate up until the day before you check in.
 Travelocity should have processed your claim — or at least responded to it — promptly.

 It appears that the proof Travelocity needed never arrived.
 You say you sent the files several times, but Travelocity’s representatives say they never saw them.
 Rather than simply resending the files, you might have considered reducing the size of the files.
 Often, email spam filters block large images.
+(Related: I lost my vacation.
+Can I get a refund from Travelocity?)

 Still, it’s unlikely that the files sent through the form, email and finally posted to a website, were all rejected by the system.
 Instead, it’s far likelier this was an electronic hiccup on Travelocity’s side.
+(Here’s our guide to booking an airline ticket.)

 I’m given the impression from dealing with many price guarantee complaints (not just Travelocity’s) that these types of requests aren’t assigned a high priority.
 As with any travel business, a lot of effort is expended on quickly processing your purchases.
 It takes only a few seconds to remove the money from your credit card account, but weeks, months and even years to return it.